 This introductory course is designed to provide a foundation for performing dance.
 Physical training, the study of rhythm, and the incorporation of dance technique into rhythm and movement will be covered.
 Students will also study the origins of dance and its significance to world cultures.
-Offered each semester.
+Each semester.

-DNC 129 Introduction to Basic Ballet 3 C
+DNC 129 Introduction to Basic Ballet

 This course introduces students to Classical ballet, which is the base technique of most forms of performance dance.
-It provides vast benefits to any one who studies it.
+It provides vast benefits to anyone who studies it.
 Some of the physical benefits of ballet are posture, strengthening, stretching, coordination, control, rhythm, balance and fluid motion.
 In addition to the physical practice of ballet technique, students will learn the history of ballet through time and how ballet exists today and had contributed to other performing arts forms.
-The course is offered in Fall semester of even-numbered years.
+Fall semester even-numbered years.

-DNC 228 Dance II: 3 Partner Dancing Through the Ages
+DNC 228 Dance II: 3 Cr Partner Dancing Through the Ages